LibraryCarpentry/library-python/_episodes/01-starting-with-data.md

 ~~~
 {: .source}

-which prints contents like above
+which prints contents like above.

 ## Manipulating Our Species Survey Data